isomerpages/mol-services/_plan-for-retirement/02d-investing.md

 ## Investing

 Alternatively, you may consider closing up the savings gap by investing.

+Other than CPF and <a href="https://www.iras.gov.sg/irashome/Individuals/Locals/Working-Out-Your-Taxes/Special-tax-schemes/Supplementary-Retirement-Scheme--SRS-/SRS-contributions/" target="_blank">Supplementary Retirement Scheme (SRS),There are also many other investment products in the market that can help you maintain and grow your wealth.

-However, this approach may not be suitable for everyone so do take time to carefully consider whether it suits your financial situation and risk appetite.
+This may not be for everyone, so do take time to understand your own risk appetite and the various investment products in the market.

-See also how you can <a href="https://www.moneysense.gov.sg/starter-packs/get-started-with-investing" target="_blank">Get Started with Investing</a>.
+Read how you can <a href="https://www.moneysense.gov.sg/starter-packs/get-started-with-investing" target="_blank">Get Started with Investing</a>.

 **Back to [Plan for Retirement Overview](/government-services/plan-for-retirement/overview/)**